Step 1 – PHASE I (April 4 - May 3)

 Program break with dryland focus.
 All players who are officially signed and on the T-Bird 20 player roster will have a final team activity in mid June before sending them off for the summer to get away from the game and rest the mind but achieve off ice goals inside the gym and on the track.
 Players will be given a professional workout program to complete each day on their own time to increase power, strength, agility, quickness, speed and endurance.
 Most players have skates with B.C Hockey, Junior Teams, or Private Skill Instruction but should get a good break from ice activity.

-Step 5 – Mid August Training Camp (1 week)
+Step 5 – Mid August Training Camp for Rostered T-Birds (1 week)

 Training Camp.
 All signed players and a few top prospects will meet for one week of intense ice times and dryland with a couple exhibition games before being released to the BCHL and WHL Main Camps.
 All players will be given an opportunity to tryout for a team with help form our coaches and scouts.